-Although air quality in the Sacramento Federal Ozone Non-Attainment Region (Sacramento Region) has improved significantly over the last 10 years, we continue to experience violations of the federal 8-hour and 1-hour ozone standards.
+Although air quality in the Sacramento Federal Nonattainment Region (SFNA) for ozone has improved significantly over the last 10 years, we continue to experience violations of the federal 8-hour and 1-hour ozone standards.
 Most of the pollution is created by mobile sources, including heavy-duty vehicles.
 Over 30% of NOx emissions from mobile sources come from heavy-duty vehicles.

-In 1994, the five air districts within the Sacramento Region adopted a federally mandated State Implementation Plan (SIP), which requires the region to decrease emissions from heavy-duty vehicles as one part of a larger strategy to attain the federal one hour ozone standards by 2005 as mandated by the federal Clean Air Act.
+In 1994, the five air districts within the SFNA adopted a federally mandated State Implementation Plan (SIP), which requires the region to decrease emissions from heavy-duty vehicles as one part of a larger strategy to attain the federal one hour ozone standards by 2005 as mandated by the federal Clean Air Act.
 In 1997, the U.S. Environmental Protection Agency (USEPA) adopted a new 8-hour ozone standard.
-The regional air districts are currently developing a new 8-hour SIP, which will include requirements to reduce heavy-duty vehicle emissions.
+The regional air districts approved a new 8-hour SIP in 2008, which will include requirements to reduce heavy-duty vehicle emissions.